FAQ's

 Q: What kind of lawyers are you?

-We are civil trial lawyers.
+A: We are civil trial lawyers.
 We represent litigants in New Jersey’s Courts in all phases of the trial process including pre-trial discovery, trial, post-trial motion practice and any subsequent appeals.
 We are engaged primarily by property and casualty insurers to represent their insureds.
 As a result, we appear most often on behalf of defendants.
 We also represent insurers who at times are direct parties to the litigation.

 Q: Can you give some examples of the type cases the firm handles?